 2) Arihant’s New Pattern Problems in Physics by DC Pandey.

 1) Physical Chemistry: NCERT (more than sufficient with adequate coverage of theory and fantastic questions).
-Some people may recommend a lot many books for practice and theory but the truth is that you don’t need anything more than NCERT to ace Physical Chemistry.
+Some people may recommend a lot of books for practice and theory but the truth is that you don’t need anything more than NCERT to ace Physical Chemistry.

 2) Inorganic Chemistry: NCERT, and Pearson’s Inorganic Chemistry for IIT-JEE by Atul Singhal (for additional reference and qualitative analysis).